The Chain Letter and the Fender Bender

 But for the next few days my 10 chain letters were forgotten and lay unmailed in the depths of my bag, until I suddenly remembered them when my husband and I were on our way somewhere in the car.
 I can’t remember where we were going, although I know we had left a bit late and were pressed for time.

 And then I had to explain that the urgency was my 10 chain letters.
-“Chain letters are supposed to be forwarded right away”, I told my husband, “but I forgot and they were in my bag for days, and so now we have to mail them or I might break the chain!”
+“Chain letters are supposed to be forwarded right away,” I told my husband, “but I forgot and they were in my bag for days, and so I have to mail them right away or I’ll break the chain!”

 Needless to say he wasn’t sympathetic to my plight, and in fact it took him a long time to forget about my role in that fender bender.